|Type of record:||Monument|

 A. Rogerson (NAU), 12 January 1978.

-The house itself is identified by A. Carter (CEAS) as a hall house of about 1500, reconstructed in the 17th century and in about 1800.
-See (S2).
+The house itself is identified by A. Carter (CEAS) as a hall house of about 1500, reconstructed in the 17th century and in about 1800 (S2).
+See file for copies of sketches and rough notes found in A. Carter archive.

 Found in gardening at almost same spot as marked on map but given as garden of Rose Cottage, Dereham Road.